fedspendingtransparency/data-act-broker-backend/APISubmissionGuide.md

 ### Cross-file validations
 - Cross-file validation begins automatically upon successful completion of D file generation (no errors)
-- Poll using the `check_status` route in the same manner as described in `Validate A, B, C Files`.
+- Poll using the `check_status` route in the same manner as described in `Validate A, B, C Files` except the key being looked at should be `cross`.
 The same endpoints can also be used to gather the submission metadata and cross-file job data.
-  - **NOTE**: This endpoint is being updated, this section WILL change
-- When checking the job array, find the `job_type` of `validation` to check for errors/warnings.
 - To get a specific error/warning file, call `/v1/submission/SUBMISSIONID/report_url/`(POST) where SUBMISSIONID is the ID of the submission
   - Header:
      - `X-Session-ID`: string, session token id